mujibulhaquetanim/Frontend-Functionalities/README.md

 ## Contact

-If you have any questions, issues, or feedback, feel free to reach out to me through linkedin/twitter or comment in the respective repository.
+If you have any questions, issues, or feedback, feel free to reach out to me through linkedin/twitter or comment in the respective repository or email me directly at [info@mujibulhaquetanim.dev](mailto:info@mujibulhaquetanim.dev).